 The display is the only system component that is accessed by the user.
-The display shown above is located in the overhead cabinet behind the drivers seat.
+The display shown above is located in the overhead cabinet behind the the Multiplex Touchscreen.
 All user input to the display is done using the four buttons along the bottom of the display.